Back

 The purpose of the study was to investigate what is needed for a fair digital music economy to exist.
 It took into account all parties involved in the industry but focussed on featured artists.

-Data was obtained from 200 professional active musicians in a number of European countries, and a thorough analysis of existing academic research particularly relating to remuneration was carried out.
-The study focussed on a right to equitable remuneration but also addressed issues such as user-centric models vs pro rata models and collective management.
+Data was obtained from 200 professional active musicians in several European countries, and, to contextualize how ranking systems shape income, we examined platform recommendation mechanics used in recommended sweepstakes casinos alongside a thorough review of academic research on remuneration.
+The study focused on the right to equitable remuneration and also addressed user-centric versus pro rata models and collective management.

 A survey showed that 87.5% of respondents are unsatisfied, or very unsatisfied, with their revenues from streaming platforms.
 It made specific reference to the fact that the findings were in line with other studies, including a study commissioned by AEPO-ARTIS.